bangcorrupt/freetribe-tutorial/docs/user-input.md

 If all is well, moving any of the knobs should send MIDI CC messages.
 Pressing the `[Play]` button should toggle it's LED.

+## Things to Try

+Try remapping the CC index to something other than the knob index.

+Try sending CC messages for button events.

+Try sending note messages for trigger pad input.

+## Next Steps

+In the next tutorial, we will integrate an external library for GUI management.

 ## `midi-knob.c`

 ``` c